efrecon/davix-backup/README.md

 Takes a command to execute once the backup operation has ended.
 The default is an empty string, meaning that no command will be executed.
 When a command is specified, it will take the path to the destination resource that was created.

+### `--wait`

+Wait for a number of seconds before the (first) copy operation.
+The default is not to wait at all.
+Whenever the value of the period contains a `:` sign, a random value between both periods on each side of the `:` sign will be computed.
+Periods can be integers, but also human readable strings such as `5M` or `5 Minutes`, etc.

+### `-r` or `--repeat`

+Repeat the copy operation, waiting for this many seconds between the start of the copy and the next attempt.
+The period is in seconds, and can also be expressed in human-readable forms (see `--wait`).
+The default is not to wait and perform a single copy operation.